pocketworks/appero-sdk-android/tasks.md

   - Debug logging options
   - **Android-specific**: Consider app lifecycle and background restrictions

-- [ ] **Implement debug mode and API call logging**
+- [x] **Implement debug mode and API call logging**
-  - Add `Appero.instance.debug = true` property to control logging
+  - ✅ Add `ApperoDebugMode` enum with `PRODUCTION` and `DEBUG` modes
+  - ✅ Add `ApperoLogger` with focused logging for API errors and critical operations
-  - Log all API calls (request/response) to console when debug is enabled
+  - ✅ Log API calls (request/response) to console when debug is enabled
-  - Log experience tracking events and queue operations
+  - ✅ Log experience tracking events and queue operations
-  - Log network state changes and offline queue processing
+  - ✅ Log network state changes and offline queue processing
-  - Log UI state transitions and user interactions
+  - ✅ Log UI state transitions and user interactions
+  - ✅ **Consistent "ApperoSDK" tag** for all SDK logs
+  - ✅ **HTTP logging interceptor** with custom logger for API requests
+  - ✅ **Debug mode control** - logs only appear when debug mode is enabled
   - **Approach**: Instance variable on Appero singleton that controls console logging
   - **Use case**: Development and troubleshooting SDK integration issues